 The Digital Decade policy programme sets out digital ambitions for the next decade in the form of clear, concrete targets.
 The main goals can be summarised in 4 points:

-- a digitally skilled population and highly skilled digital professionals;
+1. a digitally skilled population and highly skilled digital professionals

-Alongside the targets, the Digital Decade objectives will ensure that the digital transformation in Europe benefits all people.
-The objectives can be summarised as follows:
+Alongside the targets, the Digital Decade objectives ensure that the digital transformation in Europe benefits all people, by:

-- Everyone can participate in digital opportunities / no one is left behind
+• Ensuring everyone can participate in digital opportunities, and no one is left behind

-- Small businesses and industry have access to data
+• Making sure small businesses and industry can access to data

-- Research is focussed on developing and measuring the impact of sustainable, energy and resource efficient innovations
+• Promoting research focussed on measuring the impact of digital technologies, and developing sustainable, energy and resource efficient innovations

 Commission actions and policies in digital are already guided by these objectives and principles.
-As we will have more and more innovations, the Digital Decade framework will ensure that the European vision for the digital transformation is clear and widely supported by all future actions across Europe.
+As we will have more and more innovations, the Digital Decade framework ensures that the European vision for the digital transformation is clear and widely supported by all future actions across Europe.

 Policy Programme: measuring progress